TECOLOGYxyz/AutomaticFlowerPhenology/README.md

 Our fork of Mask RCNN: <a href="https://github.com/TECOLOGYxyz/Mask_RCNN"><strong>TECOLOGYxyz/Mask_RCNN</strong></a>

-*We customized a few things for our use of Mask-RCNN*.
+We customized a few things for our use of Mask-RCNN.
 For detection, we added the option to run inference on all images in a folder and output the results in .csv format.
 We also added some info printing to the screen - processing time per image and stuff like that.
 For training, we implemented a more elaborate augmentation scheme than what was part of the original training.
 This improved our results.

 The above customizations are found in the TrainAndDetect.py script.
 As the name suggests, you can use this to both initiate training on you own data and to run inference on images with a trained model.